usnistgov/SDNist/README.md

 python -m sdnist.challenge.baseline
 ```

-This corresponds to the baseline of the sprint 2 or the 2020 challenge.
+This corresponds to the baseline of Sprint 2 (the 2020 Challenge).
 The output can be considered 0-differentially private if the schema itself is public.

 Output:
 ```